 Examine the concept of a Universal Design for Learning.

-The course 7134EDN Making Sense of Learning and New Technologies (Educational Technologies Research explores the history and nature of Educational Technologies in greater detail, but for those students not studying or completed 7134EDN, we will briefly explore what Educational Technologies involve, and provide you with a range of possible Educational Technologies to enable you to develop an Instructional Guide for an Educational Technology, explore two specific EdTechs that this course focuses on - Educational Computer Games, and Artificial Intelligence applications, create your own Educational Game and AI application, and by the end of the course, propose your own new Educational Technology.
+The course 7134EDN Educational Technologies Research explores the history and nature of Educational Technologies in greater detail, but for those students not studying or completed 7134EDN, we will briefly explore what Educational Technologies involve, and provide you with a range of possible Educational Technologies to enable you to develop an Instructional Guide for an Educational Technology, explore two specific EdTechs that this course focuses on - Educational Computer Games, and Artificial Intelligence applications, create your own Educational Game and AI application, and by the end of the course, propose your own new Educational Technology.

 So first up, what does Educational Technology mean to you?